Selecteer een pagina

 2014: 42 years old: Moved to Bratislava.
 Are you ready to be an artist?
 Yes.
 But how, when nobody is looking for you?

 2015: 43 years old: Had a tumour removed from inside my head.
+The body recovered well.
+Must go on medication.
 Gave up my RA title.

 2018: 46 years old: Mum passed away in her sleep in the morning.
 Sunny followed soon after and then in the during New Year’s 2019 Dad passed away in the early morning.
 All three in their beds.
 My dog Troy was born.
 We brought him home in October.

 2019: 47 years old: Dealing with my silence, I wished to break through the 4th wall.
 Heritage, citizenship and identity become urgent matters, because of Brexit, and the current migration situation.
-Having difficulties with my dog.
-Not all dog owners are social.
-Got my Masters in Fine Art
+Having difficulties with my dog and my naïve thoughts that all dog owners were social people.
+Got my master’s in fine art

 2026, 2027, 2028, 2029, 2030, 2031,